-The Capital Area IT Council (CAITC) is a non-profit corporate member organization for the Capital region information technology industry.
+The Capital Area IT Council (CAITC) is a non-profit corporate member organization for the Capital regions' information technology industry.
 Employer led and directed, the Capital Area IT Council is a coalition of industry, education, economic development, and government partners committed to identifying, developing, and implementing real solutions for improving the quantity and quality of IT professionals in the region.

 Technology impacts every segment of business in all industries.
 What we’ve found by connecting the IT community from many of these industries, is that they share the same struggles and there isn’t a consistent collaborative outlet available for them to come together and work through these issues.
 That’s why we exist.

 Membership in the CAITC puts you in good company: a who's who of tech leaders and pioneers.
 CAITC to-date serves 1000+ members from 30 corporate members located in Michigan.
 We offer members networking opportunities, facilitate idea sharing, promote job creating, advocate for technology public policy initiatives, and are a resource for all things related to the information technology industry.

 A vibrant and thriving IT industry in the Greater Lansing Region

 To be a catalyst for connectivity by uniting, developing, and promoting our IT Community to attract global talent and become a statewide and national leader in tech-based innovation.

 While the Capital region might be better known for its industrial heritage, we've quickly become a leader in the information technology (IT) revolution.
 In fact, our state is the country's 4th- largest high-tech employer and a number of local IT companies made the 2009 Inc. 5000 list of the country's fastest growing private companies.
 As IT continues to play a viral role across industries, IT companies in Greater Lansing are well positioned to cater to the increasing amount of businesses all around Michigan searching for IT talent.